 Funded through the Sustainable Agriculture stream of the Australian Government’s National Landcare Program, the Regional Landcare Facilitator works with agricultural industry groups in the Port Phillip and Western Port region, particularly those with existing environmental programs for their industry, to deliver a variety of activities that engage and support their constituent farmers to learn more about sustainable agriculture, indigenous values and the adoption of sustainable practices.

-The Regional Landcare Facilitator works with members of the target industry organisations to identify obstacles to adoption of key sustainable land management practices, opportunities to trial and demonstrate new and emerging practices on-farm
+- Works with members of the target industry organisations to identify obstacles to adoption of key sustainable land management practices, opportunities to trial and demonstrate new and emerging practices on-farm

-The Regional Landcare Facilitator will also support the development of industry leaders to increase their knowledge and capacity to trial and promote emerging and innovative sustainable farm practices to a wider audience.
+- Supports the development of industry leaders to increase their knowledge and capacity to trial and promote emerging and innovative sustainable farm practices to a wider audience.

 Compost Under Vines Trial

-The trial was funded through the Australian Government’s National Landcare Programme and is running in conjunction with the Western Port Catchment Landcare Network, the Mornington Peninsula Vignerons Association and the Australian Organics Recycling Association.
+The trial was funded through the Australian Government’s National Landcare Programme and was run in conjunction with the Western Port Catchment Landcare Network, the Mornington Peninsula Vignerons Association and the Australian Organics Recycling Association.